SalimNedjam/MAScheduler/README.md

 $ patch -p1 < MAS.patch

 ## Compile the kernel
-$ make -j`nproc`
+$ make -j `nproc`

 ## We also provide two modules
-- debug: Print debug's messages
+- debug: Print debug's messages : $ insmod debug.ko
-- disable: Disable the MAS mecanism
+- disable: Disable the MAS mecanism : $ insmod disable.ko
-$ insmod debug.ko|disable.ko

 ## Programs to test and benchmark are also provided